wiit-cloud/docs/docs/_managedk8s/clusterlifecycle/oidc/index.en.md

 ---
 # OIDC

-You can add a custom oidc configuration in the values.yaml for the cluster. **This can only be done in the cluster creation process**.
+You can add a custom oidc configuration for the cluster. **This can only be done in the cluster creation process**.

-Available variables:
+Available variables that can be passed to the kubernetes API:
 ```yaml
 oidc_ca_file: "path_to_file"
 oidc_client_id: "12345"